 In 2015, Google rebranded their Webmaster Tools as “Search Console” to cater to a wider audience.

-But the purpose of the toolset remains the same — to help website owners, marketers, SEO professionals, and designers monitor their page performance on Google’s search index.
+But the purpose of the toolset remains the same — to help website owners, marketers, SEO companies and professionals, and designers monitor their page performance on Google’s search index.

 Google Search Console has many marketer-friendly features and tools.